RickCogley/octopress-all/source/about/index.markdown

 ---
 layout: resources
-title: "Rick Cogley Bio"
+title: "About Rick Cogley"
 date: 2013-01-13 20:59
 comments: false
 sharing: true
 sidebar: true
 footer: true
-categories: [Rick Cogley,Bio]
+categories: [Rick Cogley, About, Bio, Contact
-description: This is Rick Cogley's About or Biography Page.
+description: This is Rick Cogley's About, Biography and Contact-Me Page.
-keywords: Rick Cogley, Bio, CV, Biography
+keywords: Rick Cogley, Bio, CV, Biography, About, Colophon, vcard
-tags: [Rick Cogley,Bio,CV,Biography]
+tags: [Rick Cogley,Bio,CV,Biography,About,Colophon,vcard]
 published: true
 ---
 {% img right /images/Rick_Suit_01.jpg 250 'Rick Cogley Photo' 'A photo of Rick Cogley, eSolia CEO' %} James Rickard Cogley is based in Tokyo Japan, and has been working in the consulting and support industry since 1990.
 He specializes in bilingual (Japanese - English) consulting and project management, and his company [eSolia](http://www.esolia.com) is a privately-held Japanese KK focused on the same.